bowling233/TechStack/docs/系统领域/程序设计语言/📖 C++ Primer.md

 !!! note "`constexpr` Variables"

-    There are several contexts in the language that require constant expressions.
+    There are several contexts in the language that require **constant expressions**.

     We can ask the compiler to verify that a variable is a constant expression by declaring the variable in a constexpr declaration.
-Variables declared as constexpr are implicitly const andmust be initialized by constant expressions.
+Variables declared as constexpr are implicitly const and must be initialized by constant expressions.

     ```cpp
+    constexpr int sq(int x) { return x * x; }
-    constexpr int mf = 20; // 20 is a constant expression
+    constexpr int mf = sq(20); // calculated at compile time
     ```

     !!! note "The address of an object defined outside of any function is a constant expression (stored in fixed address), and so may be used to initialize a constexpr pointer."